About this dataset

 The UV index climatology shows how much UV exposure a person could get on average during each month.
 The index is a scale of 0 to 16+, with 0 representing minimal UV exposure risk and values higher than 11 posing an extreme risk.
 To inform people about the risk one can expect from UV rays, the National Weather Service and the U.S. Environmental Protection Agency (EPA) have developed a daily UV Index, which is based partly on this climatology.

-Imagery by Jesse Allen, NASA Earth Observatory, based on data provided by Jerry Ziemke from the Ozone Monitoring Instrument (OMI) science team.
+Imagery produced by the NASA Earth Observations team based on data provided by Jerry Ziemke from the Ozone Monitoring Instrument (OMI) science team.

 Federal Geographic Data Committee Geospatial Metadata